-- Babies who do not pass the first screen have a second aABR screen before being referred to an audiologist (a healthcare professional who specialises in hearing) for diagnosis.
+- Babies who do not pass the first screen have a second aABR screen before being referred to an audiologist (a healthcare provider who specialises in hearing) for diagnosis.

 What happens during the hearing test for babies?

 - Small sensors are placed on your baby's forehead, and below and above an ear.